denshoproject/ddr-manual/source/admins/workstations/create-workstation-vm.rst

 At this point, you should be able to interact with the DDR-Local web application using a web browser on your host computer.
 (Restarting nginx or a reboot may be necessary)::

     http://192.168.56.101/

+If you do not have a Store installed (see below) you will see errors when you try to view the collections list of other pages that require actual data.